A Complete Review: Hydropool’s Signature and Serenity Hot Tub Collections

 • Thermal blanket insulation and steel frames are standard on all Serenities.

 • A traditional hot tub filtration system features a skimmer on top, and a substantial grill to haul in all the debris that enters your hot tub.
 Dual filters keep your water clean, while a pump that moves 87 gallons per minute keeps them busy.
-When it comes to filtration, the single biggest difference between Signature and Serenity is the lack of a floor vacuum in the Serenity line, which Signature models have.
+It works, we promise.
+It just doesn't work the same way as our Signature self-cleaning line.

 • Serenity collection models all run on one pump for both the jets and circulation, so there’s no Platinum or Gold option here.